zMarch/Orc/README.md

 - getexploit pulls down the linux exploit suggester ([Wiki](https://github.com/zMarch/Orc/wiki/getexploit))

+- getsctp checks if SCTP support is enabled.

 - getidle gives you an accurate idle time for ptys, letting you see how recently other users have been active. ([Wiki](https://github.com/zMarch/Orc/wiki/getidle))

 - getinfo pulls basically everything useful and generic i could think of and sticks it in a tar.xz file for you. ([Wiki](https://github.com/zMarch/Orc/wiki/getinfo))